iWriteGigs

 Question #7

-A due to the accumulation of toxic metabolites
+A due to the exhaustion of nutrients

 B due to the rise in cell density